Color Symbolism in Chinese Culture

 Color Taboos in Chinese Culture

 Since the Tang Dynasty (618 — 907), wearing a green headcloth was a penalty for people who had committed crimes.
-Hundreds of years later, in Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.
+Hundreds of years later, in the Yuan (1271 — 1368) and Ming (1368 — 1644) Dynasty, prostitutes and their families were regulated to wear green.

 Nowadays, green clothes are welcomed in China; however, wearing a green hat means one’s partner is unfaithful.
 Therefore, it would piss people off by sending a green hat as a gift; any type of green is not acceptable.

 In Chinese history, criminals that have been sentenced to death would have their names written in red.
-Therefore, now it is still a tradition to not to write people’s names using red-colored pens.
+Therefore, now it is still a tradition not to write people’s names using red-colored pens.

-Now in people’s weddings, birthdays, or important festivals, sending money is a convenient and popular way among families and friends.
+Now at people’s weddings, birthdays, or important festivals, sending money is a convenient and popular way among families and friends.
 However, money should be put inside a red envelope; money in a white envelope is only sent to a funeral.